oguerrer/PPI4SD/README.md

 2. **Inferencia de Prioridades de Política para el Desarrollo Sostenible.
 Reporte Metodológico** (*Link will be available soon*), Gonzalo Castañeda and Omar A. Guerrero.
 Methodological paper describing the adaptation of the core model to the Sustainable Development Goals (SDG).
 In Spanish.
 3. **Inferencia de Prioridades de Política para el Desarrollo Sostenible: Una Aplicación para el Caso de México** (*Link will be available soon*).
 Gonzalo Castañeda and Omar A. Guerrero.
 Document with a country level analysis for Mexico.
 Many of the code examples in this repository stem from this study.
 4. **Inferencia de Prioridades de Política para el Desarrollo Sostenible: El Caso Sub-Nacional de México** (*Link will be available soon*).
 Gonzalo Castañeda and Omar A. Guerrero.
 Document with a sub-national level analysis for Mexico.
 Many of the code examples in this repository stem from this study.
+5. [Policy Priority Inference: A Computational Method for the Analysis of Sustainable Development](http://ssrn.com/abstract=3604041).
+While the reports will be published in Spanish, we have prepared a research paper based on the first two reports.

 ### Running PPI with preloaded data and settings